MehdiK/mehdik.github.io/_posts/2018-06-22-listen-challenge-commit.md

 tags: ["Leadership","Management"]
 ---

-**Listen** wholeheartedly, **challenge** others with respect, **commit** to a decision, regardless of whether you agree with the decision or not, and execute on that commitment.
+**Listen** wholeheartedly, **challenge** others with respect, **commit** to a decision, regardless of whether you agree with it or not, and execute on that commitment.
 This simple decision making process helps you build highly productive and cohesive teams.

 ### Listen
 "*Most people do not listen with the intent to understand; they listen with the intent to reply.*" - Stephen R. Covey